pybites/challenges/README.md

 The goals is to have us and our readers work on the solution during the week.

 To keep it simple we don't accept pull-requests at this time.
-Just fork the repo and work on your solution locally.
+Just fork the repo and work on your solution locally:

+	$ cd <challenge_number>
+	$ cp name-template name.py
+	# code ...

 If you want to share your solution just share your commit link in the comments of our blog (Monday post = questions / Friday post = solutions + feedback).

 Check [this link](https://help.github.com/articles/syncing-a-fork/) how to keep your fork in sync with our repo.